Caring As The Context, Healing As The Goal

 Holistic nursing is as much about the nurse as it is about those that they serve.
 In fact, holistic nurses commit to honoring their own self-development and self-care first and foremost.
-It is through this sense of commitment to their own healing that they are able to be facilitators of healing others.
+It is through this sense of commitment to their own health and healing that they are able to be facilitators of healing others.

 Holistic nursing is more than a modality, it is a philosophy.
 It is about self-compassion, spirituality, evolving consciousness and whole care.

 Holistic Nurses recognize and nurture wholeness while honoring the unique beliefs, values and health experience of each individual including the interrelationship between humans and their environment.